scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 The Deconstruction allows the same syntax as the construction and seems to be what people intuitively expect.
 See for example the very first post in [Scala Contributors Thread][contributors-thread] for this topic.

-Without names in patterns users have to use underscore a lot.
+Without names in patterns, users have to use underscore a lot.
 The example above would be written as:

 //TODO: how offend does this pattern occur?